MelbourneHighSchoolRobotics/ev3sim/README.md

 Find any issues with the simulator?
 Feel free to make an issue here: https://github.com/MelbourneHighSchoolRobotics/ev3sim/issues

+## Contributing

+To contribute to ev3sim, check the contributing page of the docs: https://ev3sim.mhscsr.club/contributing

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):